expo-dev/expositor/readme.md

 The to-do list has gotten to be rather long and variegated.
 My current plan is to tackle the smaller items first (aiming for a release in March or April) and then to begin work on some larger projects:

 **Tuning Search**&ensp;None of the search constants have been tuned!
-I expect to be able to wring a fair amount out of playing strength from that.
+I expect to be able to wring a fair amount of playing strength out of that.

 **HCE Bootstrapping**&ensp;The neural network is currently trained from positions scored with Stockfish.
 I'd like to write an evaluator that replicates the personality of early versions of Expositor, train a network from positions scored by Expositor using that evaluator, then train another network from positions scored using the previous network, and so on.